scriptotek/lc-spreadsheets/_episodes/00-intro.md

 ## Some problems with Spreadsheets

-Spreadsheets are **good for data entry**, and **viewing and visualizing data** but in reality we **tend to use spreadsheet programs for much more** than data entry.
-We use them to create data tables for publications, to generate summary statistics, and make figures.
+Spreadsheets are **good for data entry**, and **viewing data** but in reality we **tend to use spreadsheet programs for much more** than this.

-Generating **tables for reports** in a spreadsheet is not optimal - often, when formatting a data table for publication, we’re reporting key summary statistics in a way that is **not really meant to be read as data**, and often involves **special formatting** (merging cells, creating borders, making it pretty).
-We advise you to do this sort of operation within your document editing software.
+Often spreadsheets are used for generating **tables for reports** that are made for readability.
+Colors are used, border are added, cells are merged and tables are spilt up.
+If you do this you risk making it difficult or downright impossible to do future work with the data, such as sorting and summarizing.

-The latter two applications, **generating statistics and figures**, should be used with caution: because of the graphical, drag and drop nature of spreadsheet programs, it can be very difficult, if not impossible, to replicate your steps (much less retrace anyone else's), particularly if your stats or figures require you to do more complex calculations.
-Furthermore, in doing calculations in a spreadsheet, it’s easy to accidentally apply a slightly different formula to multiple adjacent cells.
-When using a command-line based statistics program like R or SAS, it’s practically impossible to accidentally apply a calculation to one observation in your dataset but not another unless you’re doing it on purpose.
+A good routine is to keep the original data separate from the prettified data, for example having two sheets, one with the table of original data, and one sheet with the table of prettified data.

 ### Using Spreadsheets for Data Entry and Cleaning

-**HOWEVER**, there are circumstances where you might want to use a spreadsheet program to produce “quick and dirty” calculations or figures, and some of these features can be used in **data cleaning**, prior to importation into a statistical analysis program.
-We will show you how to use some features of spreadsheet programs to check your data quality along the way and produce preliminary summary statistics.
+**HOWEVER**, there are circumstances where you might want to use a spreadsheet program to produce “quick and dirty” calculations or figures, and some of these features can be used in **data cleaning**, prior to importation into a statistical analysis program for example.

 In this lesson, we're going to talk about: